Azure-Samples/azure-farmbeats-samples/evi_forecast/README.md

-This tutorial consists of five notebooks:
+This project consists of five notebooks:

 | Notebook | Description |
 | --- | --- |